What is Starlink Direct to Cell & How Can Cell Boosters Help

 - Reception Loss due to Weather – Satellite signals travel a long way to reach terrestrial devices.
 Like satellite TV services, rain, snow, and ice can interfere with those signals, causing loss of service.
 This is especially notable when there is heavy cloud cover.

-- Network Outages – If something happens to the Starlink network, many subscribers will lose service for a period of time.
+- Network Outages – If something happens to the Starlink network, many subscribers will lose service for some time.

 - Clear View of Sky Requirements – A wide view of the sky is needed to look for and track Starlink satellites as they move across the sky.
 Tall obstacles, such as trees, buildings, and the like, block or reduce line of vision, lowering performance.

 Even though the above issues have been reported in regard to Starlink satellite internet, it’s suspected those same issues will affect satellite cellular.
 Additional Starlink satellite-to-cell service disadvantages include:

 - No Voice or Data Connectivity – As mentioned, the early stages of this service will only support text messages.
 For voice and data, devices will need to connect to terrestrial cell towers.

 - Limited Indoor Coverage – Since satellite cellular signals will not be as strong as cell tower signals, they may be too weak to penetrate building and vehicle materials.